peter1255/RBM_chem/README.md

 ## SIMULATION

-In order to generate new samples, we use the simulate function:
+In order to generate new samples, we use the simulate method:

 ```
 sims = gbrbm.simulate("h2o_rbm_output.txt", confs=10000, postprocess=True)